2026’s guide to trekking boots

 Salewa Rapace GTX $649.90

 A trekking and mountaineering boot for via ferrata and rocky terrain.
-It has a 1.8mm nubuck upper, full rubber rand, Gore-Tex lining, and Salewa’s 3F ankle support, flexibility and fit system.
-It has a stiff nylon and fibreglass insole, TPU midsole for stability, support and durability, and a crampon-compatible Vibram WTC outsole.
+It has a 1.8mm nubuck upper, a full rubber rand, Gore-Tex lining and Salewa’s 3F ankle support, flexibility and fit system.
+It has a stiff nylon and fibreglass insole, a TPU midsole for stability and durability, and a crampon-compatible Vibram WTC outsole.
 1480g (m), 1230g (w). www.bobo.co.nz

 A lightweight trekker with AKU’s Elica Natural Stride System for even weight distribution throughout each stride.
 It has a 1.6mm suede upper backed with a waterproof Gore-Tex membrane and breathable Air 8000 lining.
-There’s a PU midsole, a 6–4mm nylon shank for stability and support and a Vibram Curcuma outsole.
+There’s a PU midsole and 6–4mm nylon lasting board for stability and support, and a Vibram Curcuma outsole.
 1320g (m), 1220g (w). www.gearshop.co.nz

 Mark Watson